mecid/mecid.github.io/_posts/2020-07-02-the-difference-between-stateobject-environmentobject-and-observedobject-in-swiftui.md

 }
 ```

-> To learn more about using a single state container, take a look at my "Redux-like state container in SwiftUI.
-Basics." post.
+> To learn more about using container views, take a look at my ["Redux-like state container in SwiftUI.
+Container Views."](/2019/10/02/redux-like-state-container-in-swiftui-part3/) post.

 #### Conclusion
 Today we talked about the differences between @*StateObject*, @*EnvironmentObject*, and @*ObservedObject* property wrappers.
 I hope this post makes it easier to understand which property wrapper fits best for your case.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!